mdipirro/haskell-secure-types-library/README.md

     ghc -O --make ./Bench
     ./Bench --output ./bench.html

-And you can remove files generated during the compilation as follows:

-    rm Security/*.hi Security/*.o
-    find . -name '*.o' -delete
-    find . -name '*.hi' -delete

 Benchmarks are based on the application example, so you will need to install the three packages described above.